Amareshswamy/Resume-Matcher/README.md

 # 🚀 Applicant Tracking System (ATS) - HiringPro

-This project is a lightweight, serverless Applicant Tracking System built with **Azure Functions**, **Azure Blob Storage**, and a dynamic web UI.
-It allows recruiters to create, publish, and manage job postings, as well as receive and evaluate candidate applications automatically.
+This project is a lightweight, serverless Applicant Tracking System built with **Azure Functions**,**Azure Logic Apps**,**Azure AI foundary**, **Azure Blob Storage**, and a dynamic web UI.
+It allows recruiters to create, publish, and manage job postings, as well as receive and evaluate candidate applications automatically using AI.

 ---